shreyas-a-s/debian-qemu/README.md

 Bash script to install and setup qemu &amp; virt-manager on debian.

 # Acknowledgements
 This script is based on the [Setup Qemu in Debian Linux](https://christitus.com/vm-setup-in-linux/) guide by [Chris Titus](https://github.com/christitustech/).
+Check out his [YouTube channel](https://www.youtube.com/@ChrisTitusTech) for awesome things like this.

 ## Installation